 When you’re buying a home for the first time, you may encounter certain terms and phrases that you’ve never heard before.
 Once you’ve made an offer and entered into a contract with a seller, “due diligence” is one you’ll be introduced to.
-Due diligence is something every buyer needs to understand so before you start house-hunting, here’s a quick guide to what you can expect.
+Due diligence is something every buyer needs to understand.
+Here’s a quick guide for what to expect.

 What Is Due Diligence?